-This paper was first presented at the tri-annual Congress of the International Society of Hypnosis in Munich in October 2000.
+This paper (here complete with choreographic instructions) was first presented at the tri-annual Congress of the International Society of Hypnosis in Munich in October 2000.
 The present version was presented to the 12th of European Skeptics Congress in Brussels on October 13, 2005.

 Ladies and gentlemen.
 Let's wave goodbye to the unconscious mind.